chandan-akshronix/Fraud-detection-Mlops-1-ModelDeploy/README.md

 ### `.gitignore`
 - Excludes unnecessary files (e.g., `.sagemaker-code-config`) from version control.

-### `README.md`
-- Provides an overview, setup instructions, file descriptions, and usage guidelines for the repository.

 ### `build.py`
 - Prepares deployment artifacts by:
   - Retrieving the latest approved model package from the SageMaker Model Registry.